sourcegraph/handbook/content/departments/talent/process/recruitment_branding.md

 ## Leaving Company Reviews

-We encourage teammates to leave honest reviews about their Sourcegraph experience on the following sites
+We encourage teammates to leave honest reviews about their Sourcegraph experience on the following sites:

 - [Glassdoor](https://www.glassdoor.com/Overview/Working-at-Sourcegraph-EI_IE1356770.11,22.htm)
 - [Indeed](https://www.indeed.com/cmp/Sourcegraph?from=mobviewjob&tk=1fnuarl95u1rp800&fromjk=e815aae4e6537634&attributionid=mobvjcmp)
 - [Blind](https://www.teamblind.com/company/Sourcegraph/)

+### Writing Prompts
+If helpful, you can use these prompts to get ideas flowing for your review.
+- I enjoy working at Sourcegraph because...
+- My favorite perk/benefit at Sourcegraph is...
+- A day in the life of a Sourcegraph employee includes...
+- Since starting at Sourcegraph, I have learned...

+[Here](https://help.glassdoor.com/s/article/Writing-a-company-review?language=en_US) are instructions on how to leave a company review on Glassdoor

 If you want to make a suggestion or notice outdated company details on any of our profiles, please let your recruiter know or send a slack in the #hiring channel.